 Once the markers associated with economically important traits are identified, breeders along the East Coast will be able to select those broodstock that carry the superior genes.

-“While disease resistance is the most important trait for the eastern oyster, we hope to use the same technology to select for other desired traits, such as fast growth and hardiness.”
+“While disease resistance is the most important trait for the eastern oyster, we hope to use the same technology to select for other desired traits, such as fast growth and hardiness,” says Guo.

-Other aspects of the project will evaluate the usefulness of genomic selection to address emerging issues, such as resistance to ocean acidification or tolerance to hypoxia, a condition in which oysters are deprived of adequate oxygen supply.
+Other aspects of the project will evaluate the usefulness of genomic selection to address emerging issues, such as resistance to ocean acidification or tolerance to hypoxia, a condition that deprives oysters and other marine life of adequate oxygen.

 The Eastern Oyster Breeding Consortium comprises 14 research scientists from 12 institutions located along the East Coast from Maine to North Carolina.
-The team includes the top oyster genetics researchers from Rutgers, the Virginia Institute of Marine Science, the University of Rhode Island, the University of Maryland Center for Environmental Science, Northeastern University Marine Science Center, Stony Brook University, University of Maine, Cornell University, Morgan State University, University of North Carolina at Wilmington, NOAA’s Northeast Fisheries Science Center and the USDA’s Agricultural Research Service.
-The Consortium is strongly supported industry support from the East Coast Shellfish Growers Association.
+The team includes the top oyster genetics researchers from Rutgers, William & Mary’s Virginia Institute of Marine Science, the University of Rhode Island, the University of Maryland Center for Environmental Science, Northeastern University Marine Science Center, Stony Brook University, University of Maine, Cornell University, Morgan State University, University of North Carolina at Wilmington, NOAA’s Northeast Fisheries Science Center and the USDA’s Agricultural Research Service.
+The Consortium is strongly supported by backing from the East Coast Shellfish Growers Association.